What is a digital experience platform?

 - API-first integrations ensure seamless, simplified connectivity and communication between chosen back-end systems.

-- Native AI agents and workspace access to generative tools that help users create content on the fly, perform SEO and CRO tasks, and keep translation duties internal.
+- Native AI agent and workspace access to generative tools that help users create content on the fly, perform SEO and CRO tasks, and keep translation duties internal.

 - Personalization is holistic.
 Developers designed a personalization structure to utilize relevant data, from purchase history to intent to location, to refine the dynamic content a customer sees.